 - stress hormones

 - vitamin deficiencies

 Relevant for anyone who is chronically ill, tired, overweight, inflamed, stressed, anxious, has skin issues, neurological disorders, a compromised immune system, dysregulated blood sugar or other hormonal symptoms.
 Or simply anyone wishing to optimise their health – it is ideal as an annual health check.

 Please read through test kit instructions carefully.

-This needs to be completed on a Sunday or Monday morning (first urine of the day) and then the samples should be frozen overnight, before being couriered on a Monday (or Tuesday on public holiday weekends).
+This needs to be completed on a Sunday morning (first urine of the day) and then the samples should be frozen until ready to send by courier on a Monday (or Tuesday on public holiday weekends).
 Note for female patients, please do not collect the urine sample if you are menstruating.

 2 days before testing Avoid: alcohol, caffeine (tea, coffee or any other caffeinated drinks e.g. energy drinks), fruit juices, chocolate, cocoa, cheese, avocado, tomato, banana, kiwi fruit, pineapple, citrus fruit, grapes, plums, pecans, walnuts (and associated nut butters) and vanilla.
 They don’t specify cranberries on the test kit instructions, but please avoid these too.
 Avoid over the counter painkillers and supplements.
 Please continue with all medication unless agreed otherwise.